What Is Project Implementation?

-Map Out Assumptions and Risks
+2. Map Out Assumptions and Risks

-Each activity must include a primary champion to be the owner of it.
-For tasks to be properly assigned, this champion will need to do the delegating, ensure that all systems are working as per usual, keep track of their teams’ productivity and more.
+Each activity in your implementation plan must include a primary task owner or champion to be the owner of it.
+For tasks to be properly assigned, this champion will need to do the delegating.
+This means that they ensure that all systems are working as per usual, keep track of their teams’ productivity and more.
 Project planning software is practically essential for this aspect.

+Next, you need to finalize all the little activities to round out your plan.
 Start by asking yourself the following questions: